Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 As in almost all countries, prices in Nepal are not fixed.

-It is recommended never to accept the first prize.
+It is advisable never to accept the first price.
 The exception is: supermarkets, restaurants and everything official.

 With all other offers you should always negotiate.